-- 5.23.
-As set out previously, the NPPF (2021) provides that local authorities "should identify a supply of... specific, developable sites or broad locations for growth, for years 6 10 and, where possible, for years 11 15 of the plan period18". - 5.24.
+- 5.22.
+The NPPF (2023) at paragraph 69 provides that local authorities "should identify a supply of... specific, developable sites or broad locations for growth, for years 6 10 and, where possible, for years 11 15 of the plan period". - 5.23.
 The SLAA identifies a series of specific, developable sites for years 6 10 and 11 15 of the plan period within Appendix 2: Realistic Candidates for Delivery.
-Sites that have been submitted for consideration through the SLAA process and were determined to not meet the criteria for availability, suitability, and achievability (as set out previously) are listed in Appendix 3: Discounted Sites. - 5.25.
-However, although listed within Appendix 3: Discounted Sites, Land at Pine Ridge Golf Course19 (Site ID: 830) merits further discussion in respect of its potential availability for development at the end of the plan period. - 5.26.
+Sites that have been submitted for consideration through the SLAA process and were determined to not meet the criteria for availability, suitability, and achievability (as set out previously) are listed in Appendix 3: Discounted Sites. - 5.24.
+However, the Council considers three areas merit further discussion and should be identified as potential Broad Locations for Growth towards the end of the plan period. - 5.25.
+Firstly, although listed within Appendix 3: Discounted Sites, Land at Pine Ridge Golf Course (Site ID: 830 commonly referred to as the Frimley Fuel Allotments) merits further discussion in respect of its potential availability for development at the end of the plan period. - 5.26.
 The site was submitted to the Council for consideration as part of the Call for Sites exercise in 2021.
 The development potential for the site was indicated to be up to 900 new homes accompanied by a bespoke SANG.
 However, although the site was submitted for consideration by a potential developer, the freehold owner of the land (the Trustees of Frimley Fuel Allotments) confirmed that the site was not available for development at that time.
 Consequently, the site was discounted from the SLAA due to availability concerns and no capacity assessment was made for the site. - 5.27.
-Following the publication of the SLAA (2021), the freehold owner of the land has confirmed that the Trustees of the Frimley Fuel Allotments Charity are committed to exploring options for future development for a range of uses on the land. - 5.28.
-Although the freehold landowner has confirmed their intention to explore development opportunities for the land, the Council considers that given the broad brush nature of the commitment, the site should remain discounted from the supply within the SLAA (2022). - 5.29.
-However, the Council will work with the Trustees of the Frimley Fuel Allotments Charity to explore development options for the site as an area of search for further development and considers that should the availability of the site for development be confirmed in the future, the site could represent an opportunity to deliver new homes and provide SANG capacity (subject to consideration of site constraints).
+Following the publication of the SLAA (2021), the Trustees of the Frimley Fuel Allotments Charity, the freeholder owner of the land, have confirmed that they are committed to exploring options for future development for a range of uses on the land. - 5.28.
+Although the freehold landowner has confirmed their intention to explore development opportunities for the land, the Council considers that given the broad brush nature of the commitment, the site is discounted from the deliverable and developable supply within the SLAA (2023) on the basis of a lack of evidence on availability at the point of publication.